 Unlike commercial or residential developments, the routing and construction of a highway system is often less flexible.
 Given the placement of the already constructed Suncoast Parkway, it is nearly impossible for FDOT to employ traditional avoidance measures, and some impacts could not be avoided.

-In spite of these restrictions, FDOT made a conscious effort to avoid and minimize impacts and expended considerable effort in the selection of the proposed final alignment and supporting facilities.
+Despite these restrictions, FDOT made a conscious effort to avoid and minimize impacts and expended considerable effort in the selection of the proposed final alignment and supporting facilities.

 Some of the relevant minimization measures that FDOT will implement include the following:

-Following the Standard Protection Measures for Eastern Indigo Snake (Service 2013)
+Following the Standard Protection Measures for Eastern Indigo Snake (FWS 2013)

 during the construction of the Parkway.
 These protection measures will also be adapted to provide protection measures for the state-listed snake species.
 If an eastern indigo snake is discovered during project construction activities, the standard protection measures state that the FWS shall be contacted within one business day to obtain further guidance, which may result in further project consultation.
 In the event that a clutch of eastern indigo snake eggs is discovered while searching the apron of tortoise burrows for tortoise eggs, the snake eggs would be removed without rotation, placed in moist sand and taken to the Orianne Center for Indigo Conservation (OCIC) for incubation and captive rearing to benefit the OCIC eastern indigo snake reintroduction program.
 Agents authorized to temporarily handle eastern indigo snakes and their eggs for this purpose would be limited to the following qualified personnel: Biological Monitors, FWC-approved Gopher Tortoise Authorized Agents and their designated Assistants, and Environmental Inspectors with experience identifying and handling eastern indigo snakes.